By Jan Bryan, EdD, Vice President, National Education Officer

 Exploring A Moment in Time

 Alternatively, students may focus on a moment in time.
 This life portrait form explores the subject through the impact of a single event in his or her life.
-For example, teachers can introduce students to this form with AR 360 articles, such as the Smithsonian article on Marian Anderson that explores the substantial and lasting impact of a moment in time in 1939 when Marian Anderson sang at the Lincoln Memorial.
+For example, teachers can introduce students to this form with Renaissance Accelerated Reader 360® articles, such as the Smithsonian article on Marian Anderson that explores the substantial and lasting impact of a moment in time in 1939 when Marian Anderson sang at the Lincoln Memorial.
 Why did she perform at the memorial rather than in a performance hall?
 How were others inspired by her voice?

 Texture gives the work its depth—that quality that invites a lingering look (L. Fullerton, personal communication, March 22, 2015).
 In a life portrait, texture is the evidence.
 The stronger the evidence, the more a reader may linger over the writing.
-With AR 360, for example, teachers model and then engage in explicit instruction to help students understand primary and secondary sources, for example, the AR 360 article on Charlotte Brown, the star high school pole vaulter, who happens to be blind.
-This Associated Press article includes primary source evidence in the forms of her pole vault statistics and quotes from Brown as well as her coach.
+With Accelerated Reader 360, for example, teachers model and then engage in explicit instruction to help students understand primary and secondary sources, such as in the Accelerated Reader 360 article on Charlotte Brown, the star high school pole vaulter who happens to be blind.
+This article includes primary source evidence in the forms of her pole vault statistics and quotes from Brown, as well as her coach.
 Since Charlotte’s story is current, work with this article invites students to research her track career even further.

 Line, often considered the fundamental element in art, is a continuous mark made by a moving point.
 In a life portrait, the line is quite literally comprised of the lines of text crafted by the portraitist: the moving points, the key ideas and concepts.
 The reader—again, quite literally—reads between these lines to infer meaning from the text.
 The interaction among reader, text, and inference requires students to use evidence skillfully, state facts apart from opinion, and cite sources.